 |Total Number of Diabetes Risk Assessment Screenings Completed 12,238

 |Percentage Found to be At Risk (4+ Risk Factor Score) of Developing Diabetes

 DIABETES RISK ASSESSMENT DATA ANALYSIS REPORTS

-The Coalition Transitions to a More In-Depth Diabetes Risk Profile
+The Coalition Fully Implements a More In-Depth

-While taking longer to complete the assessment process, the results provide a much more accurate reading and prediabetes risk score to participants, which is also useful to health care providers in developing a treatment plan.
-Each year the Diabetes Coalition generates a data analysis report containing demographic and geospatial data that is made available to members, partners, and the public to be used in their prevention, health care intervention, and educational outreach efforts.
+In addition to providing individual health information, data from the risk assessments and health biomarker tests completed throughout the year, are compiled and analyzed annually.
+The Diabetes Coalition generates a report containing demographic and geospatial data that is made available to members, partners, and the public to be used in their prevention, health care intervention, and educational outreach efforts.

-If you have any questions, or would like additional information, please email Ms. Jacobowitz at: email@example.com
+The key findings of these reports are outlined in the reports provided below.
+If you have any questions, or would like additional information, please contact the Diabetes Coalition.